IonicaBizau/coins-ph/README.md

 > Coins.ph API wrapper for Node.js

-The [Coins.pw API Reference](https://coins.readme.io/v2.1/docs) is a good resource to learn more about these APIs.
+The [Coins.ph API Reference](https://coins.readme.io/v2.1/docs) is a good resource to learn more about these APIs.

 ## :cloud: Installation